bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `LCLARG` is an old command for defining local arguments.
 It has been replaced with the `DFNLCL` command and is currently simply an alias to it.
 As such `DFNLCL` should be used in place of `LCLARG`.
+### LCLARGV
+Set local integer argument value

+Category: Arguments

+Format: `LCLARGV` nam val

+Defaults: temp current

+Description:
+`LCLARGV` is an old command for defining local integer arguments.
+It has been replaced with the `DFNLCL /INT` command and is currently simply an alias to it.
+As such `DFNLCL /INT` should be used in place of `LCLARGV`.
 ### LCLDL
 Delete local argument